Understanding the Body Language of German Shepherds

 Every GSD is Unique

-Your dog’s personality will be reflected in their body language.
-This means there’s no such thing as rules like, “When a dog does trait X he or she is feeling emotion Y.” Instead, you want to notice relative differences in your dog’s overall behavior – these differences in body language will reflect their mood and thoughts.
+Your dog’s personality will be reflected in their body language, which means there is no such thing as rules like, “When a dog does trait X he or she is feeling emotion Y.” Instead, you want to notice relative differences in your dog’s overall behavior – these differences in body language will reflect their mood and thoughts.

 The Tail’s Tale

 As explained in an issue of Current Biology, a dog’s tail does a lot of his or her communicating.
-Generally, the muscles on the right side of the tail display positive emotions while the left displays negative.
+The muscles on the right side of the tail display positive emotions while the left shows negative.
 If your GSD wags his tail more to the right of his or her body, that dog is happy.
 More to the left and the dog is nervous, anxious or aggressive.

 Tail wagging fast and wide – This means the dog is excited, happy and energetic.
 For instance, this type of tail wagging usually occurs when a GSD sees his or her owner after an absence.